datacarpentry/ecology-workshop/_extras/data.md

 ---
-layout: page
-title: "Workshop data"
+title: Workshop Data
-permalink: /data/
 ---

 All of the ecology lessons use the same data set throughout.
 The data is tabular (rows and columns), similar in structure to what you might have in a spreadsheet.

 ## The Portal Project Teaching Database